AdarshKumar-rathaur/portfolio/README.md

 It allows users to:
 - Add notes with a title and content
 - View stored notes in the browser
+- Update and delete existing notes
+- Search for notes

 > More projects coming soon!